rannmann/health-lens/docs/ARCHITECTURE.md

 #### Technology Stack
 - Vue 3 with TypeScript
 - Vite for build tooling
-- Tailwind CSS for styling
+- Design system with CSS custom properties
 - Pinia for state management
 - Vue Router for navigation
 - ApexCharts for data visualization